qiskit-community/lindbladmpo/INSTALL.md

     cd itensor3
     git clone https://github.com/ITensor/ITensor.git .

-The above clone command uses https, while you can also clone using ssh if that is how you usually work with github.
+The above clone command uses https, while you can also clone using ssh if that is how you usually work with github (see the [ITensor](https://github.com/ITensor/ITensor) repository).

 Now that ITensor is cloned locally, its binaries should be built.
 The default settings are configured for _Linux_ and _Windows_ (using Cygwin), with the basic BLAS/LAPACK installation.